History of the Green Street Church

 Lottie Lampp, with other young people, helped raise $1500 toward the sanctuary, but the congregation was divided on the issue of further Methodist affiliation, so half of the fund went to the Methodists and the other half to advocates of a community church, later identified as Presbyterian.
 A gift of $500 from the Methodist Conference Board of Missions made possible the construction of the very first church in Englewood.

 April 5, 1928 – Members worshiped in their new church for the first time.
-Built by volunteers and local ship builders, the new church cost $1,250.
-The builders received a noon meal at Edith Lampp’s.
-Mrs. Bert Anger helped serve.
+The new church cost $1,250.
 Rev. Dodd’s 4 daughters and his wife brought a piano from Georgia.
 Mrs. Dodd gave Lottie Lampp lessons.

 The bell placed in the bell tower came from the Venice M. E. Church on Colonia Lane in Nokomis which was destroyed in the 1926 hurricane.
 It has since been returned.